pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

-# Task 0: Workshop Lab 200
+# Task 0: Preparation Steps

 _In these steps you will clean up and setup the environment for this exercise_